Ezward/gps/index.md

 What is it with these product names?
 Anyway, U-Blox isn't the only game in town; you can find inexpensive GPS modules that use other chipsets, often from China.
 In many ways these can work interchangeably with U-Blox based boards because they all support the a standard way of reading data from the satellites, call NMEA sentences.
 This is a line-oriented text protocol.
 So if your software can parse NMEA sentences then it can work with most gps modules.

 U-Blox does have an ace up its' sleeve relative to other chipsets; it provides a piece of software called [U-Center](https://www.u-blox.com/en/product/u-center) that can be used to configure and operate U-Blox based devices.
 It allows you to optimize the way the chipset works for how you want to use it, within limits.
 U-Center is written for Microsoft Windows, but it can be run on Macintosh or Linux using the Wine emulation system.
-I've successfully done this on Macintosh.
-I'll add a section near the end that describes how to use U-Center and how to set it up on Macintosh.
+I've successfully done this on Macintosh by following this [ArduSimple forum](https://www.ardusimple.com/question/running-u-center-on-mac-osx-wine/) post.
+SparkFun has a good [introduction to U-Center](https://learn.sparkfun.com/tutorials/getting-started-with-u-center-for-u-blox/all).

 <p align="center">
   <img src="img/u-center.png" style="height: 75%; width: 75%;" alt="U-Center" />